Salo7a/Automatic-CaScoring-From-Chest-CT/README.md

 Shows the results of any calculation made, currently show the volume of the detected calcifications, also shows the total time taken to process the data.

-## Future Work

-* Identify and segemnt the coronary artery into parts.
-* Calculate the calcium denstiy.
-* Calculate the Agatston score.
-* Make exporting the results easier.
-* Add more heart-related tests & ability to input patient health information, and using all of this data to better predict -and hopefully prevent- heart diseases.